Auditing for fraud is important, but some auditors ignore this duty. Even so, fraud risk is often present.

 Additionally, even well-performed audits will not detect all material fraud.
 As we saw above, some frauds are extremely difficult to detect.
 Audits are designed to provide reasonable assurance, not perfect assurance.
 The standard audit opinion states:

 Our responsibility is to express an opinion on these financial statements based on our audits.
 We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

 In summary, the auditor should conduct the audit in a manner to detect material fraud.
 But it is possible that some material frauds will be missed, even when we perform the audit correctly.

-Have you been following my series of posts: The Why and How of Auditing?
-If not, you may want to review the prior posts:
+Check out my series of posts: The Why and How of Auditing?

 Do you desire to increase your knowledge of fraud prevention and detection?
 This book will get you there quickly.
 Click the "buy now" button to see the book on Amazon.